-- Days 3-4: On the days I didn’t go into Taroko, I just stayed in the city and wandered around.
-There are so many delicious restaurants (just check my Hualien food guide, which is full of local picks!) and cool things to see.
+- Days 3-4: On the days I didn’t go into Taroko, I just stayed in the city and see all the best things to do in Hualien.
+There are so many delicious restaurants (just check my food guide, which is full of local picks!) and cool things to see.
 I especially liked the Martyr’s Shrine and walking along the sea.

 Tours in Hualien